 Peter from Bible Money Matters in his entry points out that as soon as McDonald's started allowing customers to pay by credit card, the average purchase went from $4.50 to $7, a 55% increase!

-Given such great insight from the community, we’d love to know how you’d spend the proceeds for needy children and what would you buy them?
-It’s important we don’t buy them what we want or what we think they want, but what they really want and need!
+Given such great insight from the community, we'd love to know how you'd spend $500 on kids in need and what would you buy them?
+It's important we don't just buy them what we want or what we think they want, but what they really want and need!

 1) Buy one big present for one lucky kid or buy gifts for many?
 If for many, how many?